RikvdPol/IntergratedOmics/README.md

 # Acknowledgements
 We would like to thank Dr. A. Vich Vila and S. Andreu Sanchez, MSc for their guidance during the course of the project.
-We would like to thank the UMCG for providing us with this project.
+We would like to thank the UMCG for providing us with the opportunity to work on this project.

 # License